kanaria69/Mainecoco/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.